MuhammadYossry/AgentNexus/tests/README.md

-# Fast Agents Testing Guide
+# AgentNexus Testing Guide

-This directory contains tests for the Fast Agents framework.
+This directory contains tests for the AgentNexus framework.
 The tests are organized into unit tests and integration tests.

 ## Test Categories

 ### Unit Tests

-Unit tests focus on testing individual components of the Fast Agents framework:
+Unit tests focus on testing individual components of the AgentNexus framework:

 - **Manifest Generation**: Tests for generating agent manifests and configuring agents
 - **Agent Actions**: Tests for registering and executing agent actions